dig-soilman/dig-soilman.github.io/README.md

 ### Tenure

-I am a Professor of Soil Science at Tarleton State University in Texas USA.
+I am a Retired Professor of Soil Science from Tarleton State University in Texas USA.
 A Member of the Texas A&M System.

 ### Links to other repositories